grammyjs/website/site/docs/guide/middleware.md

 In fact, it did not even specify `next` as a parameter.
 It simply ignored `next`, hence not passing on the update.

-Let's try out something else with our new knowledge!
+Let’s try out something else with our new knowledge!

 ```ts
 const bot = new Bot("<token>");